EmoCtrl: Controllable Emotional Image Content Generation: Method

 \subsubsection{Textual Emotion Enhancement}

-Although LLMs encode emotion knowledge, it is often biased toward abstract concepts (\eg, evoking amusement) or facial expressions (\eg, happy, sad), rather than concrete semantics.
-However, the goal of C-EICG is to evoke affective responses in viewers.
-For instance, soccer game may evoke \textit{excitement}, while ghosts may induce \textit{fear}.
+Emotions are inherently abstract, yet in visual generation they are often evoked through concrete semantic concepts rather than explicit affective labels alone.
+For example, a soccer game may evoke \textit{excitement}, while ghosts may induce \textit{fear}.
 To bridge this gap, we enrich the LLM with \{emotion label, content label, affective prompt\} triplets from EmoSet+ and EmoEditSet+, enhancing its understanding of visual emotions.

 As shown in Fig.~\ref{fig:method_2}~(a), we introduce Textual Emotion Enhancement, a module that explicitly injects emotional knowledge into the textual domain.
-Inspired by textural inversion~\cite{gal2022ti}, we learn eight textual emotion tokens $\{v_{t}^0, v_{t}^1, ..., v_{t}^7\} \in \mathbb{R}^{d_1}, d_1=1024$, where each token $v_{t}^k$ represents the affective semantics of a specific emotion category (\eg, amusement, fear).
-Serving as class tokens, they provide compact and controllable representations for emotion-aware generation, where visualizations further shows their effectiveness in Sec.~\ref{sec:vis}.
-For the input content, we first convert the concept or caption into a sequence of tokens $T = \{t_1, t_2, \dots, t_M\}$, which are then fed into the embedding layer to obtain the textual embeddings $f_t = E_{\text{t}}(T)\in \mathbb{R}^{M \times d_1}$.
-We then form the prompt embedding by concatenating the emotion token with the textual embeddings along the sequence dimension: $c_t = [v_t^k; f_t]$.
-The prompt $c_t$ is then fed into the LLM as a condition to generate an affective caption.

-Simple concatenation is insufficient because the learned emotion tokens are unseen by the LLM and interact weakly with content tokens, leading to limited affective expression~\cite{petrov2023when}.
-To address this, we apply LoRA~\cite{hu2022lora} fine-tuning to align emotion tokens with the LLM’s language space and enhance emotion–content integration.
-The model is trained to maximize the likelihood of ground-truth affective captions.
-Given the ground-truth caption $q$, we minimize the standard auto-regressive cross-entropy loss:
+Specifically, inspired by textual inversion~\cite{gal2022ti}, we maintain a set of emotion tokens $V = \{v^0, v^1, \dots, v^7\} \in \mathbb{R}^{d}$, $d=1024$, where each token $v^k$ acts as an anchor capturing the intrinsic properties of a specific emotion category (\eg, amusement, fear).
+Given an input content, we first tokenize it into a sequence of tokens $T = \{t_1, t_2, \dots, t_M\}$ and obtain its content embeddings $f_t = E_{\text{t}}(T)\in \mathbb{R}^{M \times d_1}$, $d_1=1024$, through the text embedding layer.
+Meanwhile, the target emotion token is fed into a textual projector to obtain a textual emotion token $v_{t}^k \in \mathbb{R}^{d_1}$, which maps the emotion-specific representation into the language space of the LLM.
+The visualization results of the textual emotion token further shows their effectiveness in Sec.~\ref{sec:experiments}.
+The textual emotion token is then injected into the LLM together with the content embeddings, enabling the model to produce an emotion-enhanced textual condition that remains semantically consistent with the input content.
+To better align the textual emotion token with the LLM, we adopt LoRA~\cite{hu2022lora} fine-tuning, which allows the model to learn how to effectively integrate the emotion token with content tokens, thereby enhancing the affective expression in the generated captions.
+Given the ground-truth affective caption $q$, we optimize the module using the standard auto-regressive cross-entropy objective: